Trevor Story Preview, Player Props: Red Sox vs. Dodgers

 Trevor Story At The Plate

-- He has not hit a long ball in his 13 games this season.
+- Story has picked up a hit in 50.0% of his 14 games this year, with multiple hits in 28.6% of those games.

+- He has gone deep in one of 14 games, and in 1.7% of his plate appearances.

-- Story has driven in a run in one game this year.
+- Story has driven in a run in two games this season, with multiple runs batted in once.

+- In three of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.